Public Relations Officer: Job Duties and Requirements

-Employment of public relations specialists is predicted to increase by 12% from 2012-2022, according to the BLS, which is about as fast as the national average.
+Employment of public relations specialists is predicted to increase by 12 percent from 2012-2022, according to the BLS, which is about as fast as the national average.
 In May 2013, the average salary for public relations specialists was $63,020.

 Related to Public Relations Officer: Job Duties and Requirements